Hi friend and Welcome!

 - Included Accessories: USB Cable, Stand.

-At around $100, it’s a quality investment due to performance and convenience.
+At its price, it’s a quality investment due to its performance and convenience.
 Being that it’s USB, you won’t have to tinker around with extraneous XLR gear.
 What is XLR?
-Some folks get scared off from USB set ups because they seem cheap and easy, but not satisfying (like 2 dollar hooker :D).
+Some folks get scared off from USB setups because they seem cheap and easy, but not satisfying.
 What you’re getting here is a versatile piece of equipment with great sound quality.

 Check out the super informative review! (mic test comes around 7:30)